cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 across all labels in this document.

 ## Authenticated Encryption with Associated Data (AEAD) Functions {#aead-ids}

-{::comment}
-[rfced] Two values in the IANA registry (https://www.iana.org/assignments/hpke/hpke.xhtml#hpke-aead-ids) list draft-ietf-emu-hpke-06 as follows.
-Such a draft does not exist in the Datatracker.
-How should this be updated?
-Perhaps it should reference this document, as we have updated the document currently?

-IANA registry (HPKE AEAD Identifiers):

-0x0000  Reserved     N/A   N/A   N/A     [RFC-ietf-emu-hpke-06]
-[...]
-0xFFFF  Export-only  N/A   N/A   N/A     [RFC-ietf-emu-hpke-06]
-{:/comment}

 | Value  | AEAD             | Nk  | Nn  | Nt  | Reference    |
 |:-------|:-----------------|:----|:----|:----|:-------------|